 - Expected results of the client are often too high.

-- The commitment of the end-user is some worth proportional to the success of the method.
+- The commitment of the end-user is somewhat proportional to the success of the method.

-- The success is tied to high skill level and work experience.
+- Success is tied to a high skill level and work experience.

 - This method is time-consuming for any project development team.
 It mandates planning and lots of meeting fixtures.